planeter-0/West2Online/README.md

-### West2Online Assignment
+### West2Online Assignments
 `Hello World!`

-*This is a repository for storing assessment task of West2Online.*
+*This is a repository for storing assessment tasks of West2Online.*